 Companies that offer products that require maintenance and updates and companies that offer products that can be difficult to use can get the most benefits out of a community marketing strategy.

-And, because in most cases customers tend to have similar issues, they can find their questions and problems already solved inside the community, instead of opening up new tickets through customer service.
+And, because customers tend to have similar issues in most cases, they can find their questions and problems already solved inside the community instead of opening up new tickets through customer service.

 In conclusion, the legislative aspect may prove to be difficult in the EU, but the European market has a tendency to adopt and accept cryptocurrencies, especially with support from the Mediterranean Seven initiative.

-However, it could take several years until a regulatory framework is established so the process of setting up/relocating a crypto company in Europe will be difficult for a while.
+However, it could take several years until a regulatory framework is established, so setting up/relocating a crypto company in Europe will be difficult for a while.